 - 70% of people in Illinois force themselves to work even if they’re sick because they work from home.

-- When COVID -19 finishes, a surprising 62% of residents in Illinois would prefer going back to the office.
+- When COVID-19 finishes, a surprising 62% of residents in Illinois would prefer to go back to the office.

 - 29% of New Yorkers say watching a series after working remotely is the best way to relax and unwind.

 - People in New York (36%) say that their relationships with colleagues and friends have stayed the same despite working remotely, while 35% even said they got stronger.